OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 When the ontology is accepted, the OBO NOR reviewer needs to make sure that the accepted ontology is removed from the OBO NOR Dashboard.

 Note 29.11.2022: There is a [work in progress](https://github.com/OBOFoundry/obo-nor.github.io/pull/23) which can deal with this step automatically, but the responsibility still stays with the OBO NOR Manager.

+### Maintaining the OBO Duty Rotation Table

+The OBO Duty Rotation Table is a Google spreadsheet available [here](https://docs.google.com/spreadsheets/d/19GrEWVnpxjnrig0iYUOiUvsZ0JDbprMh1USnRb-SXtg/edit).
+When a new member is added to the OBO Operations Committee, the OBO NOR reviewer should add the new member's name to this table.
+Similarly, former members should be removed from the table.
+The list of current OBO Operations members is maintained in the file [operations.yml](https://github.com/OBOFoundry/OBOFoundry.github.io/blob/master/_data/operations.yml).

+In addition, when a new ontology has been submitted, it should be added to the ['Ontology Reviewers' tab](https://docs.google.com/spreadsheets/d/19GrEWVnpxjnrig0iYUOiUvsZ0JDbprMh1USnRb-SXtg/edit?gid=1683009411#gid=1683009411) in the OBO Duty Rotation spreadsheet.